dougdyson/katas/challenges/firstNonRepeatingCharacter/notes.md

 ## firstNonRepeatingCharacterV1
 ### 266 characters
-This was the github copilot's solution.
+This was github copilot's solution.

 The copliot prompt was a comment: find first nonrepeating character